 Founded in 1971, Mulberry is a beacon of British fashion, specializing in rich leather goods and exquisite handbags designed primarily for discerning women.
 Roger and Joan Soule were behind the creation of this fashion empire.
 Their choice of brand name was carefully considered to appeal to a predominantly female audience.

-The Mulberry emblem, like many other luxury brands, is characterized by understated elegance.
+Like many other luxury brands, the Mulberry emblem is characterized by elegance.
 The monochromatic design, done in black and white, showcases a classic serif font.
 Barely visible highlights or protrusions at the end of each letter emphasize the font’s traditionalism while reflecting its modern sensibility.
-The design of the emblem reflects the brand’s ethos: combining rich heritage with a modern aesthetic of popularity.
+The emblem’s design reflects the brand’s ethos: combining rich heritage with a modern aesthetic of popularity.

 Coach (USA)